Hochfrequenz/malo-ident-python-models/README.md

 result = ResultNegative.model_validate(my_json)
 ```

-The request payload type for the Lieferant➡️Netzbetreiber idenfication request is `maloident.models.IdentificationParameter`.
+The request payload type for the Lieferant➡️Netzbetreiber identification request is `maloident.models.IdentificationParameter`.

 See the [tests](unittests/test_models.py) for more examples.